suryanshsingh2001/peerlist/README.md

 ### Assumptions / Constraints

 - No complex validation for form fields (e.g., email, password).
 All fields are required by default.
+- No support for word limits in text fields.
 - No support for conditional logic in form fields.
 - Form submissions are stored in local storage, not in a database.
 - Draft forms are saved in local storage and can be retrieved later.